 All the available PLMNs are sorted based on the PLMN selection algorithm defined in 3GPP TS 23.122 subclause 4.4.3.1.1 with the following changes

-a) PLMN that is in "Disaster Condition" is given the lowest priority or is filtered out from the list, if available.

-Editor's note: It is FFS whether the PLMN in disaster condition becoming available before the disaster condition is over is a valid scenario or not.
-If it is valid scenario, how to handle that PLMN in PLMN selection is also FFS.

-b) UE arranges the available PLMNs in the order mentioned in i, ii, and iii in 4.4.3.1.1 based on the PLMN if they PLMNs fall in those categories.
+a) UE arranges the available PLMNs in the order mentioned in i, ii, iii, iv in 4.4.3.1.1 based on the PLMN if they PLMNs fall in those categories.

-c) For bullets iv and v in 4.4.3.1.1, all the PLMNs that are present in the “List of PLMNs to be used while in Disaster condition” are sorted in the order in which they are present in “List of PLMNs to be used while in Disaster condition” if the PLMNs also indicate that they support disaster roaming.
-In normal scenario, these PLMNs are sorted in random order based on the signal strength. (bullets iv and v in 23.122 4.4.3.1.1).
+b) Each PLMNs that is present in the "List of PLMNs to be used while in Disaster condition" and forbidden PLMNs list is considered in bullet v of 23.122 4.4.3.1.1 and is given lower priority than the PLMNs that are not in the forbidden PLMN list.For bullets v in 4.4.3.1.1, all the PLMNs that are present in the “List of PLMNs to be used while in Disaster condition” are sorted in the order in which they are present in “List of PLMNs to be used while in Disaster condition” if the PLMNs also indicate that they support disaster roaming.
+In normal scenario, these PLMNs are sorted in random order based on the signal strength. (bullets v in 23.122 4.4.3.1.1).

-Editor's note: It is FFS on whether the PLMNs from the “List of PLMNs to be used while in Disaster condition” needs to be given priority over other PLMNs in bullets iv and v in 4,4,3,1,1.

-d) UE selects the PLMN which is highest priority after following the above procedure.
+c) UE selects the PLMN which is highest priority after following the above procedure.

 - If only forbidden PLMNs are available and if they are present in “List of PLMNs to be used while in Disaster condition” and if the PLMNs also indicate that they support disaster roaming, those PLMNs are selected in the order in which they are present in “List of PLMNs to be used while in Disaster condition”